 From the world-famous, 21st Century Bullring to the Great Western Arcade’s Victorian elegance, Birmingham and the region have a spectacular range of shopping centres.

-There’s The Mailbox, packed with designer labels; Pavilions, for a bargain or two; the cosmopolitan Martineau Place and The Pallasades, brimful of high street favourites.
+There’s The Mailbox, packed with designer labels; Pavilions, for a bargain or two; the cosmopolitan Martineau Place and the upcoming Grand Central with quality high street brands.
 Not forgetting the fabulous House of Fraser and iconic Selfridges.

 One of the largest shopping centres in the UK, Bullring is right in the heart of the city centre.
 There are over 160 of the most imaginative and desirable shops for you to explore and the iconic Selfridges department store which stocks all your favourite designers, the latest brands and is home to the world famous Food Hall.